Almarch/pygotchi/README.md

 - port 8000 should redirect to your linux server, identified with its private IP.

 The app is now available world-wide at http://`<public ip>`:8000

+You may go a step further, purchase a domain name and use an trusted connection.
+In this case, it will be necessary to include [certbot](https://hub.docker.com/r/certbot/certbot) to the docker-compose cluster and to parameterize nginx accordingly.

 ### 2.3.
 From a virtual private server